2 in custody after person shot multiple times near Durham County courthouse

 Officials said an altercation took place near the courthouse before a person was shot multiple times.
 The victim then walked to the courthouse and collapsed.

-Following a short police chase, two suspects in connection with the shooting were taken into custody on Geer Street.
+Following a 10-minute police chase, two suspects in connection with the shooting were taken into custody after crashing their white SUV near Hardee Street and East Geer Street.

-ABC11 crews saw a white SUV with its doors open on the side of Geer Street that was possibly part of the investigation.
+Below is video of a white SUV crashed in the same area that ABC11 crews saw Wednesday morning.

 One witness told ABC11 crews they saw one person "unloading his clip" in front of the courthouse.